subquery/documentation/docs/run_publish/references.md

 Although this enhances security we understand that this limits the available functionality of your SubQuery.
 The `--unsafe` command imports all default javascript modules which greatly increases sandbox functionality with the tradeoff of decreased security.

-**Note that the `--unsafe` command will prevent your project from being run in the SubQuery Network, and you must contact support if you want this command to be run with your project in [SubQuery's managed service](https://project.subquery.network).**
+**Note that the `--unsafe` command will prevent your project from being run in the SubQuery Network, and you must contact support if you want this command to be run with your project in [SubQuery's Managed Service](https://project.subquery.network).**

 ### --batch-size